What is the Experience Sampling Method? The Strategy for Real-Time Data Collection

 Ensuring a Representative Sample

-For ESM studies to be truly effective, they must draw from a participant pool that reflects the population being studied.
+For ESM studies to be truly effective, they must draw from a participant pool that reflects the studied population.
 This representativeness ensures the findings are applicable and can be generalized to broader contexts (Conner, T. S., & Barrett, L. F., 2012).

 Advantages of Using the Experience Sampling Method